 For more quantitative analysis, we now consider Table 1.
-The table shows action prediction mAPs of two proposed training schemes combined with different image representation techniques.
-By comparing results of the two schemes, as shown in two columns S1 and S2, we can conclude that learning action classifiers directly achieve better prediction performance than aggregating mul-
+The table shows action prediction mAPs of two proposed training schemes combined with different image

-Fig. 7: Results of action prediction for all 38 outdoor actions (top) and 23 indoor actions (bottom) sorted in the decreasing order of Average Precision (AP).
+Fig. 7.
+Results of action prediction for all 38 outdoor actions (top) and 23 indoor actions (bottom) sorted in the decreasing order of Average Precision (AP)